-- If someone else is present, send them to call 911, if you are alone it is important to not waste time by looking for someone and call 911 yourself.
+- If someone else is present (hopefully a lifeguard), send them to call 911, if you are alone it is important to not waste time by looking for someone and call 911 yourself.
 Once you call, you can go ahead and conduct CPR.

 - Concentrate on CRP until he or she is breathing again.
 Vomiting out swallowed water is very likely during CPR. so don’t freak out.